mleiv/SerializableData/README.md

 **An easy Swift 3.0 library to get/set json-type data, usable in NSUserDefaults and CoreData**

+## News 2017-08-15

+I highly recommend removing SerializableData from your projects in favor of the newer, easier, more concise **Codable** protocol from Apple.
+I have created a new branch converting the prior demo app as an example: https://github.com/mleiv/SerializableData/tree/Swift4Codable

+You don't have to convert all your objects at once, as these two protocols can work alongside each other quite easily.

 ## Including in Your App

 There is no CocoaPods or Carthage installation option.
 If you want this, just copy in the necessary code files (helpfully placed in the **Necessary Code Files** folder inside this repo) and you're set!